 Statute of Limitations

 The statute of limitations in California for accidental injury claims is two years from the date of the accident.
 (Cal.
 Code of Civ.
 Proc.
 Section 335.1).
 This means if the claim is not resolved, and a lawsuit is not filed within the two- year period, the claimant and their San Diego amputation attorney will be forever barred from seeking money damages for personal injuries.

 Medical negligence and elder abuse causes of action are also governed by a strict statute of limitation.
 And in cases against a public entity (e.g. city, state, school district, etc) have specific claims-filing requirements.
 Under most circumstances a claim must be filed with the governmental entity within six months of the date of harm.

 Accordingly, for amputation cases, it is important to consult with an attorney as soon as possible to avoid missing the statutory deadline.

-If you have questions about an amputation injury, please submit your confidential question online, or call Walton Law Firm for a free and private consultation.
+If you have questions about an amputation injury, please submit your confidential question online, or call Walton Law Firm for a free and private consultation with an amputation attorney in San Diego.
 We can be reached toll-free at 866-607-1325, or locally at 760-571-5500